quicwg/ops-drafts/draft-kuehlewind-quic-appman.md

 as needed for HTTP/2 {{I-D.ietf-quic-http}} such as stream-multiplexing to avoid head-of-line blocking.
 Based on current deployment practices, QUIC is encapsulated in UDP and encrypted by default.
-This means the version of QUIC that is currently under development will integrate TLS 1.3  {{I-D.ietf-quic- tls}} to encrypt all payload data including all header information needed for for stream-multiplexing and most on the  other header information.
+This means the version of QUIC that is currently under development will integrate TLS 1.3
+{{I-D.ietf-quic-tls}} to encrypt all payload data including all header information needed for for stream-multiplexing and most on the  other header information.
 Given QUIC is an end-to-end transport protocol, all information in the protocol header is not meant to be mutable by the network, and will therefore be integrity-